webfactory/WebfactoryLegacyIntegrationBundle/README.md

 must implement the Webfactory\Bundle\LegacyIntegrationBundle\Integration\Filter interface.

-Once the legacy application has been executed, all registered filters are passed the `FilterControllerEvent` which triggered the event listener as well as the `Response` object that was created for the legacy application.
+Once the legacy application has been executed, all registered filters are passed the `ControllerEvent` which triggered the event listener as well as the `Response` object that was created for the legacy application.

 The primary use case for this is to be able to examine the response and choose